-Ok now for a little rant.
+Ok so let’s blow off some steam.
 I have recently become genuinely annoyed with the state of the blogosphere.
 The more time I spend as a blogger and blog reader the more I find smaller blogs bowing to pressure of Google and it’s fascist bots.
 Sure I’ve just started blogging and I spend some time on SEO writing on all my posts just like everyone else but it’s not an obsession.
 If my content is good and I keep at my strategy for getting my blog out there, good SEO writing or not, people will show up and they’ll bring friends.
 I’m pretty sure I believe this.

 SEO Keywords and A nice carcass metaphor